cournape/Bento/doc/source/overview.rst

 Note: because the convert command does not parse the setup.py, but runs it instead, it only handles package description as defined by one run of setup.py.
-For example, toydist convert cannot automatically handle the following setup.py::
+For example, bento convert cannot automatically handle the following setup.py::

     import sys